-This year, during Park and Recreation Month, we are celebrating Park and Recreation Professionals Day on Friday, July 16.
-This is a day to honor all the dedicated professionals who work tirelessly behind the scenes to provide the high-quality programs and infrastructure we desire and expect in our parks and public spaces.
+As part of Park and Recreation Month, we are celebrating Park and Recreation Professionals Day on Friday, July 21.
+This is a day to celebrate all the dedicated professionals who build strong, vibrant and resilient communities through the power of parks and recreation.

-On Friday, July 16, we encourage all park and recreation agencies to host an event celebrating their staff.
-Be sure to share how you're celebrating with us on social media using #NRPAParkandRecDay!
+On Friday, July 21, we encourage all park and recreation agencies to host an event celebrating their staff.
+Be sure to share how you're celebrating with us on social media by tagging NRPA and using #NRPAParkandRecDay!

-Promote the celebration in your own community and create a tribute to those who selflessly deliver quality recreational and educational opportunities and keep our parks clean, safe, welcoming, inclusive and ready to use.
+Promote the celebration in your own community and create a tribute to those who selflessly deliver high-quality experiences and opportunities and keep our parks clean, safe, welcoming, inclusive and ready to use.

 Park and Recreation Professionals Day originally began with the Pennsylvania Recreation and Park Society (PRPS) as a statewide celebration in 2019, and we're taking it nationwide again this year!
-You can read the full concept of Pennsylvania’s Park and Recreation Professionals Day here, as well as listen to this episode of Open Space Radio from last year to hear Tim Herd, CEO of PRPS discuss the idea behind the day and how you can join the celebration:
+You can read the full concept of Pennsylvania’s Park and Recreation Professionals Day here, as well as listen to this 2020 episode of Open Space Radio to hear Tim Herd, CEO of PRPS discuss the idea behind the day and how you can join the celebration:

 Park and Recreation Professionals Day Proclamation

-Proclaiming the third Friday in July (July 16, 2021) as Park and Recreation Professionals Day is an opportunity for your community and local leadership to acknowledge the importance of park and recreation professionals and the benefits they provide to the people they serve.
-Having July 16 proclaimed as Park and Recreation Professionals Day is also a great way to create community and media awareness for the essential services your staff provides.
+Proclaiming the third Friday in July (July 21, 2023) as Park and Recreation Professionals Day is an opportunity for your community and local leadership to acknowledge the importance of park and recreation professionals and the benefits they provide to your community.
+Having July 21 proclaimed as Park and Recreation Professionals Day is also a great way to create community and media awareness for the essential services your staff provides.